MASS CENTRAL RAIL TRAIL; BELCHERTOWN SECTION:

 In Cambridge at Alewife T- Station, a stop on the commuter rail line into Boston is a "Hub" for 5 Trails (plus interconnecting Trails).

-Note; To your right you'll see an opening in the brush and a trail marker where the trail travels north another 0.4 miles to Jackson St. Hopefully in the future they will connect into the Mass Central Rail Trail; Norwottuck Branch just North of here in Amherst.
+Note; I have not checked out this section.
+To your right you'll see an opening in the brush and a trail marker where the trail travels North, another 0.4 miles to Jackson St.

-Heading South the hard packed dirt & cinder Mass Central Rail Trail follows alongside the active RR tracks underneath Route 202.
+Heading South, the hard packed dirt & cinder Mass Central Rail Trail follows alongside the active RR tracks underneath Route 202.
 This will bring you to a RR crossing.
-Bear left to a dirt road and follow it south paralleling the RR tracks.
+Bear left to a dirt road and follow it South, paralleling the RR tracks.
 Orange arrows are posted along the trail for guidance.
-Cross Old Springfield Rd after 0.6 miles where you'll see a sign that says "3.2 miles to Route 181".
-Continue south through the woods along the hard packed dirt & cinder rail bed alongside the RR tracks before the trail takes you down to North Washington St. Use Caution crossing the street as there is a bridge and blind curve.
-I haven't checked out this next section.
-Head up the embankment and bear right back up along the tracks (look for arrows).
-The trail travels through heavy woods, pulling away from the active RR.
-You cross Jabish Brook before coming to Route 181 after 4.2 miles.
-I'm not sure if the trail continues across the road?
+Cross Old Springfield Rd after 0.5 miles.
+Continue through the woods along the hard packed dirt & cinder rail bed alongside the RR tracks before the trail takes you down to and across North Washington St at 1.75 miles.
+On your left is parking for a couple of cars.
+Use Caution crossing the street as there is a bridge and blind curve.
+Head up the embankment and bear right back up to the trail.
+The hard packed dirt and cinder trail travels through heavy woods, along an active rail line.
+You pull away from the active RR and cross a short causeway through a marsh.
+A short berm brings you to an old RR bridge across Jabish Brook at 2.9 miles.
+Use Caution as the deck consists of old RR ties w/gaps between them.
+Next, cross a long causeway through a marsh before coming to the Route 181 parking area after 3.9 miles

-Starting from Depot Street [Southern End]; The Chickadee Trail travel North past the gate and alongside the Swift River.
-Travel past some old mill building remnants and an old RR siding bridge at a 1/4 mile.
+Starting from Depot Street [Southern End]; The Chickadee Trail travels North, past the gate and alongside the Swift River.
+Travel past some old mill building remnants and an old RR Siding bridge at 0.25 miles.
 At 0.5 miles you'll see the old stone bridge abutments on both sides of the river from where the old Central Mass Branch of the Boston & Maine RR crossed the river & rail bed.
 After passing by a small dam on the river the trail enters a small rock cut, which, after heavy rains becomes a mud hole.
-The trail improves after the cut although some obvious ATV use has left some rutting.
+The trail improves after the cut, although some obvious ATV use has left some rutting.
 The trail then ends after 2.3 miles at the Cold Spring Road parking lot.

 HH